Understand and resolve Azure IoT Hub errors

 - For X.509 certificate authentication, the device certificate or the CA certificate associated with the device isn't expired.
-To learn how to register X.509 CA certificates with IoT Hub, see Set up X.509 security in your Azure IoT hub.
+To learn how to register X.509 CA certificates with IoT Hub, see Tutorial: Create and upload certificates for testing.

 - For X.509 certificate thumbprint authentication, the thumbprint of the device certificate is registered with IoT Hub.